-This course provides the advanced practice nurse with the essential palliative care skills necessary to assess and manage complex symptoms in a coordinated and comprehensive manner in adults with serious illnesses.
+This workshop provides the advanced practice nurse with the essential palliative care skills necessary to assess and manage complex symptoms in a coordinated and comprehensive manner in adults with serious illnesses.

 The APRN will learn pharmacologic and non-pharmacologic interventions for management of symptoms such as fatigue and nausea, and the application of evidence-based principles in prescribing and de-prescribing medications, ordering diagnostic tests and recommending treatments.
 With the goal of improving physical well-being, functionality, and quality of life; validated symptom and functional assessment tools, treatment options and guidelines appropriate to the care of adults are identified.

 Can be taken individually or as part of the Healthcare: Palliative Care certificate program.

 Workshops taken individually will not count towards the certificate, but will earn six CEU’s and a digital badge.
 If you wish to earn the certificate, you must apply to the certificate program and complete any six of the seven workshops.

 June 26-July 7, 2023

 Each workshop will require approximately six hours of work per week, which must be completed during the week of the workshop.
 You and your instructors and classmates will interact asynchronously — so there are no required class meetings on specific days and times.

 - Registered nurses

 Debra Miller-Saultz is a board-certified Family Nurse Practitioner and Palliative Care Nurse Practitioner.
 She is a graduate of Columbia University with a Doctorate in Nursing Practice.
 She has recently retired from her position as Assistant Professor of Nursing at Columbia University School of Nursing.
 She received her BS in Health Sciences from Brooklyn College and a BSN and MSN from the College of New Rochelle.
 She completed a Nurse Fellowship in Pain Medicine and Palliative Care in 2002.